-When preparing for scheduling the court uses preargument memos, or PAM, prepared by the law clerk who prepared the initial petition for cert, Samour said.
+When preparing for scheduling, the court uses pre-argument memos prepared by the law clerk who prepared the initial petition for certiorari.
 The preargument memo summarizes what the case is about, and the law clerk collects any relevant cases, statutes and portions from the record.

-Then, the justices move to independent preparation, he said.
-Each justice prepares separately and reads all the briefs and perform their own research.
+Next, the justices review the memos in preparation for the oral argument and do their own independent preparation.
+Each justice reads briefs and performs their own research.
 They may look at the record when appropriate, and in some instances, law clerks may help research, aid and brainstorm.

 “I think the thing to keep in mind is that when you’re assigned an opinion, you’re not writing for yourself — you’re not writing what you think — you’re writing for the court,” Márquez said, and sometimes that can be a challenge to get four justices to consent on what the opinion ought to say.